ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson1.md

 undefined
 ```

-These was just a quick overview of all the types available in Javascript, but don't worry we are going to come on this subject soon.
+These was just a quick overview of all the types available in Javascript, but don't worry, we will go back to this subject soon.

 ## Variable
-Most of the time we will need to store our data in some place in order to be used later, to accomplish this in JavaScript we have the `var` statement:
+Most of the time we will need to store our data somewhere in order to use them later, to accomplish this in JavaScript we use the `var` statement:

 ```js
 var myName = 'Guybrush'